aihpi/aisc-getting-started/README.md

 This repository provides a comprehensive getting started guide for people new to development workflows.
 Learn how to set up your development environment, work with Python virtual environments, Docker containers, and AI tools like Ollama - all from scratch!

+## Workshop Context

+This repository introduces the essential development tools and workflows used in workshops offered by the **AI Service Center Berlin-Brandenburg**.
+We strongly recommend completing the installation process before attending workshops, particularly if you plan to actively engage with the AI applications and development environments demonstrated during the sessions.

+**Need assistance?** If you encounter any issues during installation, please contact us at **kisz@hpi.de** for technical support.

+**Not ready to install?** Most workshops welcome participants without prior setup completion.
+When in doubt, contact your workshop instructor to clarify technical requirements for your specific session.

 ## What You'll Learn

 - **Development Environment Setup**: Install and configure VS Code, Git, and Python